Frequently Asked Questions

 CTF recommends FLS to follow the internationally endorsed Best Practice Framework (BPF) to understand the essential and aspirational elements of the service model, and how to organize an effective, efficient service.
 Depending on the stage of development, and funding and resources available, the specific type of model an FLS should implement will differ.
 It is common for a FLS to begin by identifying only hip fracture patients, later incorporating other fracture types (non-hip patients, then outpatients and finally vertebral patients).
 A FLS also needs to decide whether it will be responsible for the entire patient pathway, from identification, investigation, treatment initiation to monitoring.
 In countries with established primary care infrastructure, the patient’s GP can be responsible for treatment initiation and monitoring.
 Please visit the CTF Resource Centre to find resources catered to FLS implementation.

 The FLS coordinator is a key member of the FLS team and can be any qualified health care professional.
 The coordinator is responsible for capturing patients with fragility fractures in the hospital or clinic, and ensuring that they are investigated, initiated on treatment and followed up.
 The coordinator plays a key role in ensuring the right patients are identified, but also in improving communication within the multidisciplinary FLS team and between physicians and patients.
 Learn more about FLS structure.
-Please view our webinar featuring a FLS nurse coordinator of a gold FLS in Canada.
+Please view our webinar for more information on the role of the FLS coordinator.

 CTF offers a variety of resources that serves as a good guide on how to implement a FLS.
 The International FLS toolkit is a comprehensive tool that makes a case for FLS and outlines the different steps for planning and developing FLS (used by health care professionals, hospital administrators, payers, policy makers).
 For hospitals and clinics who need more hands-on education and training on how they can implement FLS, the mentorship programme is available.

-FLS applicants will complete a BPF questionnaire (downloadable from the website) and submit this to email@example.com.
+In order to get mapped, FLS applicants must complete the BPF questionnaire and submit this to firstname.lastname@example.org.
 The CTF Steering Committee (SteerCo) will grade the service from both administrative and clinical perspectives which is determined by achievement against the BPF standards for four key fragility fracture patient groups - hip fractures, other in-patient fractures, outpatient fractures and vertebral fractures - and organizational characteristics.
 The FLS is given one of four ratings in each category - gold, silver, bronze or black.
 The scores of these five ratings are then used to determine the FLS’ overall rating - gold, silver or bronze.
 Read more on Best Practice Framework.

 On average, from the day the FLS submits a questionnaire to the day the SteerCo provides a score report, takes approximately 3-4 months.
 The length will vary according to the volume of current applications, as well as the availability of the Steering Committee members.